 While similar language is used to define polarized lenses and anti-reflective coatings, they actually function rather differently.
 Continue on to learn when to use polarized lenses vs. anti-reflective coating on your glasses.

 Polarized Lenses vs. Anti-Reflective Coating

-Let’s kick it off with what polarization actually is.
-It’s a laminate on your lenses that cuts all glare off of objects at a 90-degree angle, also known as surface glare.
+Let's kick it off with what polarization actually is.
+It's a laminate on your lenses that cuts all glare off of objects at a 90-degree angle, also known as surface glare.
 Surface glare is common on the water, in the snow, and on the road.
-For example, sports that benefit from polarized lenses are running, cycling, and fishing.
+For example, sports that can benefit from polarized lenses are running, driving, and fishing.

 Whether or not polarized lenses are right for you depends on when you're using your sunglasses.
 For instance, fishermen need a polarized lens to cut the surface glare on top of the water so they can see fish beneath the surface.

 Similarly, runners use polarized lenses to spot slicks in the road and slight differences in the terrain.

 Sometimes a tinted, non-polarized lens will serve you better than a polarized lens.
 Polarized lenses have the same glare-filter technology as many of our electronic devices, and they tend to make the screen appear black.
 If you're a long-range cyclist and rely on your navigation system, polarized lenses are probably not a good fit.